dwyl/book/src/auth/README.md

-We built an entire cohesive `auth` system because nothing we found met our requirements.
+We built an entire cohesive `auth` system because nothing we found met our requirements for simplicity, security and speed.

 Read our reasoning
-and journey in the next few chapters.
+and journey in the next few pages.

 At the very least you can
 see if you _agree_ or not